basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-on-Debian-and-Ubuntu.md

 If you wish to install the deb packages by hand follow these instructions.

+### Installing on Non-LTS Ubuntu Releases

+Typically we only package Riak for LTS releases to keep our build and testing matrix focused.
+In some cases such as Ubuntu 11.04 (Natty), there are changes that affect how Riak is packaged so we will release a separate package for that non-LTS release.
+In most other cases though, if you are running a non-LTS release (such as 12.10) it is safe to follow the below instructions for the LTS release prior to your release.
+In the case of Ubuntu 12.10, follow the installation instructions for Ubuntu 12.04.

 ### SSL Library Requirement for Ubuntu

-Riak currently requires libssl version 0.9.8, which is not installed by default on recent versions of Ubuntu.
+Riak currently requires libssl version 0.9.8 on some versions of Ubuntu.
+Starting at Ubuntu 12.04 this is no longer an issue.
 Before installing Riak via package on Ubuntu, install the `libssl0.9.8` package.
 Note that this version of libssl can be safely installed alongside current/existing libssl installations.

 To install the libssl version 0.9.8 package, execute the following
 command: